February 15, 2021 | Authored by: Jack Bullock

 But time spent playing does not automatically equal engagement.
 Players may be at risk of churn, and you'll need to track their engagement through various metrics in order to personalize their experience, fuel recommendations, up/cross-sell and eliminate friction.

-With these insights, you can better market your game to potential customers, while also driving strategic retention campaigns that nurture long-term relationships based on customer preferences, behaviors and motivations.
+With these insights, you can better market your game to potential customers, while also driving strategic retention campaigns that nurture long-term relationships based on customer preferences, behaviors, and motivations.

 Paying for games and experiences

 Passive churn can often fly under the radar.
-Failed transactions get retried a couple times and then forgotten, but such failed payments can account for up to 30% of all churn.
+Failed transactions get retried a couple of times and then forgotten, but such failed payments can account for up to 30% of all churn.
 And every time it occurs, that means one customer who wanted to stay is lost.

 Subscription billing and recurring revenue are an entirely different game than the single transaction of buying a game copy.
 Businesses in this space will need to orient their strategy around capturing this lost revenue by adhering to best practices and at the very least using account updaters and retry logic.